 Fig. 1: Problem setup.
-AMP-LS generates a collisionfree trajectory via gradient-based optimisation by leveraging scene embeddings.
-Our model is trained on kinematically feasible robot joint states and synthetic point cloud of diverse scenes.
-For evaluation, our method is deployed to unseen scenes including simulated and real-world environments: (a) Simulated static env: Novel scenes are generated by randomly placing obstacles on a table. (b) Real-world static env: A robot avoids the table legs to reach the pre-grasp location of the unassembled table leg. (c) Moving Conveyor Belt env: A robot reaches a moving target object while avoiding an obstacle on the conveyor belt by using closed-loop planning.
+AMP-LS generates a collision-free trajectory via gradient-based optimisation by leveraging scene embeddings.
+Our model is trained on kinematically feasible robot joint states and synthetic point clouds of diverse scenes.
+For evaluation, our method is deployed to unseen scenes including: (a) Simulated static env: Novel scenes generated by randomly placing obstacles on a table. (b) Real-world static env: A robot avoids the table legs to reach the pregrasp location of the unassembled table leg. (c) Moving Conveyor Belt env: A robot reaches a moving target object while avoiding an obstacle on the conveyor belt by using closed-loop planning.

-To address the issues of LSPP, we introduce a method significantly extending the prior work by incorporating a collision predictor that leverages scene embeddings and efficient collision checking, which regularises the optimisation during planning for safe collision avoidance.
+To address the limitation of LSPP, we introduce a method significantly extending the prior work by incorporating a collision predictor that leverages scene embeddings and efficient collision checking, which regularises the optimisation during planning for safe collision avoidance.
 We name this new method Activation Maximisation Planning in Latent Space (AMP-LS).
-Specifically, we adapt SceneCollisionNet [11], trained on diverse synthetic point cloud data of scenes generated with objects from ShapeNet datasets [12], for our purpose to facilitate zero-shot transfer to unseen environments including the real-world scenes (see Fig. 1).
+Specifically, we adapt SceneCollisionNet [11], trained on diverse synthetic point clouds of scenes generated with objects from ShapeNet datasets [12], for our purpose to facilitate zero-shot transfer to unseen environments, including real-world scenes (see Fig. 1).
 Due to the speed of our approach, we also show that our method can be applied to closed-loop settings where both the obstacles and goal pose are moving.

-The contributions of our work are threefold: (1) we present Activation Maximisation Planning in Latent Space (AMP-LS), which significantly extends LSPP by incorporating a collision predictor that leverages scene embeddings and explicit collision checking in order to reguralise optimisation when planning for obstacle avoidance; (2) we empirically demonstrate that our approach can be zero-shot transferred to
+The contributions of our work are threefold: (1) we present Activation Maximisation Planning in Latent Space (AMP-LS), which significantly extends LSPP by incorporating a collision predictor that leverages scene embeddings and explicit collision checking in order to regularise optimisation when planning for obstacle avoidance; (2) we empirically demonstrate that our approach can be zero-shot transferred to unseen scenes, including real-world environments, through the use of a collision predictor that is trained on diverse synthetic scenes; (3) we show that our method can be applied to closed-loop settings with reactive behaviour, capable of reaching a moving target while also avoiding a moving obstacle.